codio-content/Coding_with_Java-File_handling/.guides/content/Fixed-Length-Records-c3e1.md

 One simple way to organize files is to establish an exact length for a record, which allows us to know how much data to read and write for each record.

-The sample on the left shows a single variable containing records that are 6 or less characters long.
+The sample on the left shows a single variable containing records that are 6 characters long (a whitespace is also considered a character).
 The program splits up and prints out each number.

 {Run the sample}(content/fixed_length/FixedLength.sh)